Introduction

 - Same passkey = same data on any device

-Zero-Knowledge Sync
+Zero-Knowledge Architecture

-- Server stores only encrypted blobs
+- Server stores only encrypted ciphertext

 - Server never sees your plaintext